gmusicproxy/gmusicproxy/README.md

 - `--email`: email address of the Google account [required]
 - `--password`: password of the Google account [required]
-- `--device-id`: the ID of a registered Android/iOS device [default: usage of a fake-id based on mac address of network card]
+- `--device-id`: the ID of a registered Android/iOS device [default: fake-id based on mac address of network card]
 - `--host`: host in the generated URLs [default: autodetected local ip address]
 - `--port`: default TCP port to use [default: 9999]
 - `--config`: specific configuration file to use